Salman-Shek/Java/README.md

   system.out.println(name);
   }
 ----------
-chapter 5b: Variabl Scope
+chapter 5b: Variable Scope
 variables defined within method are local variables variables defined outside method and inside class are called global variables

-the scope of methods parameter is anywhere withing the method methods will return only 1 value. we are not required to recieve returned value from calling method.
+the scope of method parameter is anywhere within the method methods will return only 1 value. we are not required to recieve returned value from calling method.
 Arguments and their corresponding parameters may or may not have the exact same name.